udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 There are also iOS Developer Nanodegree Specific Requirements:

-- Access to a Mac computer running OS X 10.10 or later
+- Access to a Mac computer running OS X 10.10 or later.
+Basically, you need to have access to the most current version of OSX, so when El Capitan comes out, you will most likely need to upgrade to it as well.
+It should have the same technical requirements as Yosemite, though, so hardware shouldn't be a problem when that update occurs.
 - Prior object-oriented programming experience, in any object-oriented language
 - Strong understanding of programming concepts like variables, if statements, and loops, as well as object-oriented programming concepts like functions and classes
 - A basic understanding of Git and GitHub, specifically how to: clone a branch, fork, and create a new repository.